bitcake/bitstrap/README.md

 ## Getting started

-This is the easy part!
+Easy!
 Since this is a Unity project, just download it and then continue from there.
-Alternatively, you can just add all these scripts to an already existing project.
+Alternatively, you can add all assets inside `Assets/BitStrap` to an already existing Unity project.

 It is also possible to import it directly from the [AssetStore](https://www.assetstore.unity3d.com/en/#!/content/51416).

 ## Documentation

-NOTE: Right now we're moving all the documentation to this repository Wiki!
+NOTE: Right now we're moving all the documentation to this repository [Wiki](/wiki)!

 Although all the classes are already documented, we also have a simple web page containing a feature list followed by a quick explanation of each.
 You can think